 John F. Rekes, PE, CIH, CSP, says it well: "Education is a process through which learners gain new understanding, acquire new skills, and/or change their attitudes."

-Education in its broadest sense is any act or experience that has a formative effect on the mind, character or physical ability of an individual.
-In its technical sense education is the process by which society deliberately transmits its accumulated knowledge, skills and values from one generation to another.
+Education in its broadest sense is any act or experience that has a formative effect on an individual’s mind, character, or physical ability.
+In its technical sense, education is how by which society deliberately transmits its accumulated knowledge, skills, and values from one generation to another.
 (Wikipedia)

 Training: Rekes goes on to describe training as "a more specialized form of education that focuses on developing or improving skills.
 While training incorporates educational theories, principles and practices, its focus is on performance.
 The goal of training is for learners to be able to do something new or better than before."

 The outcome: The educational process can be quite complex and learning usually takes place on many levels.
 An educational program can be successful even if the learners can't do anything new or different at the end of the program.

 Read the material in each section to find the correct answers to each of the questions.
 After answering all questions, click the "Check Quiz Answers" button to see your score and a list of missed questions.
 To correct a question, return to the question, review the material, change your answer, and return to the last section page.
 Click the "Check Quiz Answers" again to recheck the results.

 Do not refresh these pages or you'll have to answer all questions again.

 Note: Videos and exercises in our courses are for information only and not required to view.
 Final exam questions will not be derived from the videos.
 OSHAcademy is not responsible for video content.